ravicho/Vitis-Tutorials/docs/convolution-tutorial/multi-CU.md

 1. Use the following command to view the Profile Summary report.

 ```
-make view_prof_report TARGET=hw_emu STEP=multicu
+make view_run_summary TARGET=hw_emu STEP=multicu
 ```

-The kernel execution time for four CUs is around 0.065 ms each.
+2. The kernel execution time for four CUs is around 0.065 ms each.
+Capture the performance data from Profile Summary report, and add it to the following table.

-Here is the updated table.

 | Step                    | Image Size | Time (HW-EM)(ms) | Reads (KB)      | Writes (KB)    | Avg.
 Read (KB) | Avg.
 Write (KB) | BW (MBps)  |
 | :-------------------    | :--------- | ---------------: | --------------: | -------------: | -------------: | --------------: | ---------: |